paesanilab/MBX/README.md

 ```
 All tests must pass.
 If you encounter any errors, please report them in the [MBX Google Group](https://groups.google.com/g/mbx-users).

 Tests will fail if using an MPI compiler instead of `g++`/`icpc`, such as if you performed alternative installation with MBX_MPI with LAMMPS.
-Please instead perform [basic installation](#basic-installation-of-mbx-standalone-i-pi-python-or-fortran-not-lammps) first with g++ and check the tests.
+Please instead perform [basic installation](#basic-installation-of-mbx-standalone-i-pi-python-or-fortran-not-lammps) first with g++ and then run the tests.

 ## JSON File
 To make life easier for you, a JSON configuration file must be used to pass all the information that MBX needs.
 Usually, one does not need to change anything except a couple of options.
 In any case, all the options of the json file are explained below.